-Objective: Pulmonary arterial hypertension (PAH) is a serious disease characterized by progressive elevation of pulmonary arterial resistance, leading to right ventricular failure and death.
-We aimed to evaluate the effect of rapamycin (RAPA), a potent cell-cycle inhibitor, on exercise capacity, right ventricular hypertrophy, and pulmonary vascular remodeling.
+Background: Pulmonary arterial hypertension (PAH) is a serious disease characterized by the progressive elevation of the pulmonary arterial resistance, leading to the right ventricular failure and death.
+Objective: To evaluate the effect of rapamycin (RAPA), a potent cell-cycle inhibitor, on exercise capacity, right ventricular hypertrophy and pulmonary vascular remodelling on rats.

-Methods: Thirty-nine nine-week-old male Wistar rats (160–240 g) were divided into three groups: the control (n = 10), PAH control (n = 15), and PAH-RAPA (n = 14) groups.
-On the first day, 60 mg/kg monocrotaline was injected intraperitoneally to induce PAH in the PAH control and PAH-RAPA groups.
+Methods: A total of 39 nine-week-old male Wistar rats (160–240 g) were divided into three groups: the control (n = 10), PAH control (n = 15) and PAH-RAPA (n = 14) groups.
+On the 1st day, 60 mg/kg monocrotaline was injected intraperitoneally to induce PAH in the PAH control group and PAH-RAPA groups.
 On the 21st day, 3 mg/kg/day RAPA was started orally, and the animals were followed for 35 days.
-On the 35th day, the exercise capacity of the rats was analyzed through a modified forced swimming test.
-After measuring right ventricular systolic pressure using an open-chest method, the heart and lungs were excised and analyzed histopathologically for right ventricular hypertrophy and pulmonary vascular remodeling.
+On the 35th day, the exercise capacity of the rats was analysed through a modified forced swimming test.
+After measuring their right ventricular systolic pressure using an open-chest method, their hearts and lungs were excised and analysed histopathologically for right ventricular hypertrophy and pulmonary vascular remodelling.

-Results: RAPA treatment provided limited, but not significant, improvements in exercise capacity, right ventricular systolic pressure, and right ventricular hypertrophy.
-However, there was significant recovery in pulmonary artery muscular layer thickness with RAPA treatment (p = 0.049).
-On the 35th day, the mortality rate was 0% in the control group, 53.1% in the PAH control group, and 42.9% in the PAH-RAPA group.
-No statistically significant decrease was observed in mortality rates with RAPA treatment (p = 0.16); however, a significant recovery was noted in terms of median life span (p = 0.006).
+Results: Rapamycin treatment provided limited and insignificant improvements in exercise capacity, right ventricular systolic pressure and right ventricular hypertrophy of the rats.
+However, there was significant recovery in the rats’ pulmonary artery muscular layer thickness with the RAPA treatment (p < 0.049).
+On the 35th day, the mortality rate was 0% in the control group, 53.1% in the PAH control group and 42.9% in the PAH-RAPA group.
+No statistically significant decrease was observed in their mortality rates with the RAPA treatment (p > 0.16); however, a significant recovery was noted in terms of the rats’ median life span (p < 0.006).

-Conclusions: PAH is a progressive disease that is not curable with current therapies.
-RAPA may have the potential reverse vascular remodeling and prolong life expectancy in cases of pulmonary hypertension.
+Conclusion: Pulmonary artificial hypertension is a progressive disease that is not curable with current therapies.
+Rapamycin may have the potential to reverse vascular remodelling and prolong life expectancy in cases of pulmonary hypertension.